RoBOPPics/BB/_pages/app-man-connect.md

 During beta testing, only a username and password are required.

 When the BallBOPPer starts shipping to Players, two factor authentication will be enabled.
 You will then need to enter a verifiable email address, and a verifiable telephone number.

-These are required to prevent nefarious user's of the App from hijacking your BallBOPPer.
+These will be required to prevent nefarious user's of the App from hijacking your BallBOPPer.

 ## Already have an account?